nypesap/nypesap.github.io/docs/blog/posts/0001-practical-roles-in-SAP-apps-handling.md

 ## The Solution

-To provide the solution, I have listed the three roles and deliverables they are responsible for.
-To illustrate the split, I chose two popular project processes in SAP S/4HANA projects:
+I have outlined the responsibilities of the three roles involved in the SAP Fiori task to address the need for setting responsibilities.
+To clarify, I have used two standard project processes in SAP S/4HANA projects as examples:

-1. Preparing roles and authorizations and FLP content management concepts
+1. Preparation of roles and authorizations concept and FLP content management concept
-2. Adding new custom or extended application
+2. Addition of new custom or extended applications.

-## Adding new custom or extended application:
+## Adding new custom or extended application

 ``` mermaid
 sequenceDiagram